TranslationalBioinformaticsLab/INDELfindR/README.md

 Note: avsnp150 (below) and is a left aligned dbsnp database for use with left aligned vcf.

-I chose avsnp150 from ANNOVAR, instead of downloading dbSNP build 155 and preparing a database from scratch, since it includes annovar indexes for faster annotation.
+avsnp150  was chosen from ANNOVAR, instead of downloading dbSNP build 155 and preparing a database from scratch, since it includes annovar indexes for faster annotation.

 ```bash